 Unless you and the dog owner reach a natural agreement for the owner to pay your medical bills, it is extremely unlikely that you will reach this resolution without filing a lawsuit.
 The law is perfectly clear that the owner is responsible for their dog’s attack on another individual, per Georgia Code Title 51, Chapter 2, which states,

 “A person who owns or keeps a vicious or dangerous animal of any kind and who, by careless management or by allowing the animal to go at liberty, causes injury to another person who does not provoke the injury by his own act may be liable in damages to the person so injured…”

 If you have been injured by a dog in this state, you could successfully file a lawsuit and receive compensation, so that you can pay your medical bills.
 Even though this law is perfectly clear on this type of situation, you cannot count on a dog owner to automatically resolve this issue and pay your medical bills.
-By filing a lawsuit with the help of dog bite attorneys, you can ensure that you will receive fair compensation for your injury through the court.
+By filing a lawsuit with the help of personal injury lawyers in Atlanta, you can ensure that you will receive fair compensation for your injury through the court.